Cambridge-Vision-Technologies/cambridge-vision-technologies.github.io/README.md

 To run locally `make dev`

+## Build

+All commands are through make.
+See the Makefile for details but some basic ones are `make build` and `make format`.
+If you run these commands on your native machine the makefiel will attempt to run them inside a docker container with all the dependencies needed.
+You can force them to run on your native machine by appending -local to the command e.g. `make build-local`.

 ## Technology

-Teh site is currently just static html pages.
+The site is currently just static html pages.
 We will probably move to Jekyll when we need to update it regularly.
+Packaging of the html and css is done with parceljs.
+This also runs a dev server with hot reloading for fast development.

 ## Deployment